Special Events and News

 Boris Aronson’s set design for Incident at Vichy

 • The Arthur Miller Studio Project is entering an exciting new phase with a public awareness campaign that includes active fundraising.
 On Wednesday April 26, the reporter Robert Moses ran a lengthy feature about the studio on Good Day, New York, which aired on Fox’s New York affiliate (click here to watch).
 It tells us about the studio, its importance in Miller’s life, and the efforts to locate it on the property of the Roxbury Library.
-Check out more details and information at this Arthur Miller Studio website.
-You can also access donation information on the GoFundMe page, and other information.
+Check out more details and information at the Arthur Miller Studio website.
+You can also access donation information on the GoFundMe page (June 2024 shows us nearly half way to the goal), and other information.

 • Trinity Rep at 21 Washington Street in Providence, RI are running Talene Monohan’s The Good John Proctor September 7 – 15 / September 28 – November 12 and Sarah Ruhl’s Becky Nurse of Salem September 21 – November 10 in rotating rep this coming season.
 Call (401) 351-4242 or check their website for more information.